bytecodealliance/wasmtime/cranelift/docs/testing.rst

 These tests are useful for demonstrating how to use an API, and running them regularly makes sure that they stay up to date.
-Documentation tests are not appropriate for lots of assertions, use unit tests for that.
+Documentation tests are not appropriate for lots of assertions; use unit tests for that.

 Integration tests
 -----------------

-Integration tests are Rust source files thar are compiled and linked individually.
+Integration tests are Rust source files that are compiled and linked individually.
 They are used to exercise the external API of the crates under test.

-These tests are usually found in the :file:`src/tools/tests` sub-directory where they have access to all the crates in the Cretonne repository.
-The :file:`libcretonne` and :file:`libreader` crates have no external dependencies which can make testing tedious.
+These tests are usually found in the :file:`tests` top-level directory where they have access to all the crates in the Cretonne repository.
+The :file:`lib/cretonne` and :file:`lib/reader` crates have no external dependencies, which can make testing tedious.
+Integration tests that don't need to depend on other crates can be placed in :file:`lib/cretonne/tests` and :file:`lib/reader/tests`.

 File tests
 ==========